BIDData/datascience/r-lab/r-lab.md

 Many of the data frame features, plotting routines and machine learning algorithms that we use in Pandas or scikit-learn are also supported in R.

-> Before you start, make sure you install R. You can do this in your VM by running
-> `sudo apt-get -y install r-base`

-Remember to fill out the response form at http://goo.gl/7kUpAb !

 ## Introducing R

 R is both a programming language and a software environment and is primarily targetted